BoltzmanCascade/blog/README.md

 ## Welcome ##

-Thanks for visiting my repo.
+Thanks for visiting my repo, it's kind of a work in progress...

+i.e. perpetually a work in progress...

 I am a full stack software engineer living and working in Seattle, WA.
 I am passionate about highly performant apps, and love working in audio, video, and crypto applications.

 I work on iOS, Android, and IoT applications and the cloud based services they consume.

 ---